Food And Your Wallet With A Vegan Lifestyle

 How To Go Vegan (and still save money)

-Saving money by going vegan can be done by spending more time and effort on the foods that you consume on a daily basis.
-Cooking meals at home, baking your own foods and buying all raw ingredients to prepare items in bulk (and storing them to be used later) are all things that can help save money when going vegan.
+Cooking meals at home, baking your own foods, and buying all raw ingredients to prepare items in bulk (and storing them to be used later) are all things that can help save money when going vegan.

 Sure, it takes time to prepare foods from scratch, but it fits well with a vegan diet because it tends to be restrictive on what types of ingredients are used in everyday items.

-Although I don’t make all food from scratch, we make our own homemade soups, granola bars and vegetarian burger patties to avoid buying the more expensive (and unhealthy) alternatives in the grocery store.
+Although I don’t make all food from scratch, we make our own homemade foods to avoid buying the more expensive (and unhealthy) alternatives in the grocery store.

-Conclusion: switching to a vegan diet takes time, effort and money.
-I’m not a ‘strict’ vegan because I do eat the occasional food that contains dairy products (such as cream in a coffee) but I still do avoid meats.
+I’m not ‘strict’ because I do eat the occasional food that contains dairy products (such as cream in a coffee) but I still do avoid meats.

 - How to handle when your spouse spends too much money